rebelloV/ctzn-extended/README.md

 Read the [initial design document](./docs/design.md) to learn more about the architecture.

+## CTZN Extended - possible features roadmap

+- Incorporate private messaging features.
+- Create built-in Fediverse bridging software.
+- Allow further theme customisation.
+- Add the ability for built SSH/Telnet text-mode viewing.
+- Create groupware systems based on CTZN.

 ## ⚠️ Alpha Software

-CTZN is still in development!
+CTZN (and by extestion, CTZN Extended) is still in development!
 If you decide to run a server or build against the protocol, beware that breaking changes may occur and won't always be communicated ahead of time.
-We will create a stability process once CTZN reaches beta.

-## 📚 Docs
+## 📚 Standard CTZN Docs

 - **Setup**
     - [**How to set up a CTZN server**](./docs/setting-up-a-server.md)